wikimedia/mediawiki-extensions-ContentTranslation/server/README.md

 ContentTranslation is a tool that allows editors to translate pages from one language to another with the help of machine translation and other translation tools.

 This is the server component of ContentTranslation.

 Installation
 ------------
 Install the dependencies:

 ```$ npm install```

 You need a Redis server on your machine.
-Install it using your OS package manager:
+Install it using your OS package
+manager:

-Debian: ```apt-get install redis-server```
+Debian: ```sudo apt-get install redis-server```

-Fedora: ```yum install redis```
+Fedora: ```sudo yum install redis```

 Running the server
 ------------------
 First, make sure that the Redis server is running:

-Debian: ```service redis-server start```
+Debian: ```sudo service redis-server start```

-Fedora: ```service redis start```
+Fedora: ```sudo service redis start```

 To run the ContentTranslation server:

 ```$ npm start```

 Then browse to http://localhost:8000/.
-You'll see the Server playground page.
+You'll see the server playground page.

 Configuration
 -------------
 An example configuration file is given as config.example.js.
 Rename that file to config.js and make your changes.
 Then restart the server.

 Debugging
 ---------